developer-zebra/developer-zebra-site/src/datawedge/6-5/guide/api/setconfig/index.md

 ## Scanner Input Parameters

-**Important**: Support for decode parameters can varies depending on the selected scanning device.
+**Important**: Support for decode parameters can vary depending on the selected scanning device.
 For device-specific support notes, please refer to the [Integrator Guide](https://www.zebra.com/us/en/sitesearch.html?q=integrator) that accompanied the unit.

 > All parameters are case sensitive.